microsoft/vscode-docs/blogs/2023/03/30/vscode-copilot.md

 ## Getting started today

-To see Copilot in action and get more tips on how to get the most out of Copilot, [check out this awesome video](LINK TO BURKE'S VIDEO).
+To see Copilot in action and get more tips on how to get the most out of Copilot, [check out this awesome video](https://youtu.be/gDJzr9DBKTI).

 The inline completions experience discussed above is available today.
 If you don't have Copilot through your organization, you can sign up [here](https://github.com/features/copilot) and start a free trial.
 From there:

-* Open VS Code (even better, use [VS Code Insiders](https://code.visualstudio.com/insiders/)).
+* Open VS Code (even better, use [Insiders](https://code.visualstudio.com/insiders/)).
 * Open the Extensions view (`kb(workbench.view.extensions)`), search for GitHub Copilot and install the extension.
 * When prompted, authenticate with your GitHub ID.
 * Open a code file and let the magic happen!